jeffa-bob/setpixel3dtest/README.md

 # setpixel3dtest
-A raycasting 3d engine written in C++ for windows.
+A simple raycasting 3d engine written in C++ for windows.